cran/broomExtra/README.md

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/IndrajeetPatil/broomExtra/blob/master/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+# Acknowledgments

+The hexsticker was generously designed by Sarah Otterstetter (Max Planck Institute for Human Development, Berlin).
+Thanks are also due to the maintainers and contributors to `broom`- and `easystats`-package families who have indulged in all my feature requests. 😄